Global-Lingo/BlackbirdCustomOpenAI/README.md

 ### Bucket size, performance and cost

 Files can contain a lot of segments.
 Each action takes your segments and sends them to OpenAI for processing.
-It's possible that the amount of segments is so high that the prompt exceeds to model's context window or that the model takes longer than Blackbird actions are allowed to take.
-This is why we have introduced the bucket size parameter.
-You can tweak the bucket size parameter to determine how many segments to send to OpenAI at once.
-This will allow you to split the workload into different OpenAI calls.
-The trade-off is that the same context prompt needs to be send along with each request (which increases the tokens used).
-From experiments we have found that a bucket size of 1500 is sufficient for gpt-4o.
-That's why 1500 is the default bucket size, however other models may require different bucket sizes.
+It's possible that the amount of content is so high that the prompt exceeds a model's context window or that processing takes longer than Blackbird actions are allowed to take.
+This is why we introduced the bucket size parameter.
+For Translation, bucket size is the approximate number of source tokens to send to OpenAI at once.
+This allows the workload to be split into different OpenAI calls while still operating on segment-based content.
+The trade-off is that the same context prompt is sent with each request (which increases token usage).
+For Translation, the current default bucket size is 4000.
+Token estimation for Translation uses `cl100k_base` by default.

+Note: token-based bucket sizing currently applies to Translation only; other actions still use segment-count bucketing.

 ### Temperatures